-With the same rotor selected, open the Effects dropdown once again.
-This time choose the Fly Out effect.
-This effect will cause the rotor to lift off the assembly and fade out.
-To have the rotor fly upwards, choose the +Y direction when prompted.
+With the same rotor selected, open the Effects dropdown again.
+This time, select the Fly Out effect.
+This effect causes the rotor to lift off the assembly and fade out.
+To make the rotor fly upwards, choose the +Y direction when prompted.